PlummersSoftwareLLC/Primes/PrimeBatch/solution_2/README.md

 Place the CMD on a disk/volume with at least 1GB of free space.

-If you're going to use a VHD, contiguous free space will be helpful.
+If you're going to use a VHD, you MUST have elevated privileges.
+DISKPART required admin privileges.
+Contiguous free space will be helpful.
 The VHD file is created next to the CMD.

 `PrimeFiles NMAX=1000000 VHD=Y`